michaelalang/quay-ldap-lab/README.md

 ```

 mitigation for SSL or certificate mismatch/self-signed chains are the configuration options for the ldap client located in `/etc/openldap/ldap.conf`
-In our Lab we need to add following lines to succeed
+In our Lab we need to add following lines to succeed, This has already been done in the deployment for you.
 ```
 TLS_REQCERT never
 TLS_REQSAN never